op0x59/newd/README.md

 # the type system
-the newd library currently only contains a select few datatypes being ``byte``, ``bytelist``, ``int16``, ``int32``, ``int64``, and ``usertype``
+the newd library currently only contains a select few datatypes being ``byte``, ``bytelist``, ``int16``, ``int32``, ``int64``, and ``usertype`` these types act as constructors for an object of the specified type; calling ``byte(10)`` creates a byte type with the value of 10 as it's only byte. byte can also be constructed with a string parameter however it is limited to one character ``byte('A')``